jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer-github-actions/index.md

 Success!
 Enabled the kv-v2 secrets engine at: packer/ # [tl! .nocopy]
 ```

-And I define a [policy](https://developer.hashicorp.com/vault/docs/concepts/policies) which will grant the bearer read-only access to the data stored in the `packer` secrets as well as the ability to create and update its own token:
+I defined a [policy](https://developer.hashicorp.com/vault/docs/concepts/policies) which will grant the bearer read-only access to the data stored in the `packer` secrets as well as the ability to create and update its own token:

 ```shell
 cat << EOF | vault policy write packer -